sodp/QAExitTestRedBusAutomation/Readme.md

 ##Special Note & Errors:
 		* Headless mode for docker is not running
-		* serial execution of test cases is running smoothly but parallel test cases failing in docker
+		* serial execution of test cases is running smoothly but parallel some test cases failing in docker
 		* execution required or not can be taken from excel